downshift-js/downshift/README.md

 ## This solution

+This library provides its users two main sets of solutions: the `Downshift` component and a set of hooks.
+The component is still the main part of the library, providing autocomplete/combobox logic as a render prop.
+The hooks are newer and are going to be the way forward to provide accessibility logic to widgets.
+Right now we support `useSelect` for `<select>` components and `useCombobox` for combobox/autocomplete.

+Since `useCombobox` and `<Downshift />` aim to provide accessibility to the same kind of widget, we suggest trying the new `useCombobox` and if you feel that `<Downshift />` still covers your use case better then use that instead.
+Both of them are actively maintained but we are cool kids from the future and prefer to share `React` logic via hooks.

+The `README` on this page is only for the component while each hook has its own `README` file, check below.
+But they are similar in many concepts so you can always switch between them in order to find information.

+## Downshift component

 This is a component that controls user interactions and state for you so you can create autocomplete, dropdown, select, etc. components.
 It uses a [render prop][use-a-render-prop] which gives you maximum flexibility with a minimal API